AFRY Criti

 Tool launch: AFRY Criti

-To access AFRY Criti tool launch, please log in using your AFRY Reliability Tools account.
+To access AFRY Criti tool launch, please log in using your AFRY Reliability Tools user account.

-Login to AFRY Reliability Tools portal for tool launch
+Log in to the AFRY Reliability Tools portal to launch the tool

-If you don't have an account yet, please reach out to us by email at reliability@afry.com.
+If you don't have an AFRY Reliability Tools user account yet, please reach out to us by email at reliability@afry.com.